zdxiaoda/ml-fastvlm-webui/README.md

-# FastVLM: Efficient Vision Encoding for Vision Language Models
+# FastVLM: Efficient Vision-Language Model

-This is a focused version of the FastVLM repository, configured to run a Gradio-based Web UI for image description.
-For full details on the original project and research, please refer to:
+This is a streamlined version of the FastVLM repository, configured with a Gradio-based Web UI for image description.
+For complete details about the original project and research, please refer to:
 **[FastVLM: Efficient Vision Encoding for Vision Language Models](https://www.arxiv.org/abs/2412.13303).
 (CVPR 2025)**

-### Highlights
+### Key Features

-- FastVLM introduces FastViTHD, a novel hybrid vision encoder for efficient processing of high-resolution images, leading to faster performance.
+- FastVLM introduces FastViTHD, a novel hybrid vision encoder for efficiently processing high-resolution images with faster performance.
-- This repository provides a Gradio Web UI (`app_fastvlm_ui.py`) for easy interaction with FastVLM models, featuring:
+- This repository provides a Gradio Web UI (`app_fastvlm_ui.py`) for interacting with FastVLM models, featuring:
-  - **In-UI Model Downloader**: Easily download and manage pre-trained models directly within the application.
+  - **Built-in Model Downloader**: Easily download and manage pre-trained models directly within the application.
   - **Automatic Device Selection**: Optimally utilizes available hardware (CUDA, MPS, or CPU).
-  - **Multi-language Support**: Interface available in multiple languages.
+  - **Multi-language Support**: Interface supports multiple languages (English, Chinese).
   - **Interactive Controls**: Adjust generation parameters like temperature, top-p, and beam search.
+  - **API Server**: Provides a RESTful API interface for integration with other applications.

-## Model Zoo
+## Model List

-The following table lists available pre-trained FastVLM models.
-For detailed information on various evaluations, please refer to the [paper](https://www.arxiv.org/abs/2412.13303).
+The table below lists the available pre-trained FastVLM models.
+For detailed information on various evaluations, see the [paper](https://www.arxiv.org/abs/2412.13303).

 | Model        | Stage |                                       Pytorch Checkpoint (url)                                        |
 | :----------- | :---: | :---------------------------------------------------------------------------------------------------: |